tab58/minimatrix/README.md

-# mini-matrix
+# minimatrix

-A linear algebra package for 2x2 and 3x3 matrices and 2D/3D vectors.
+A linear algebra package for small matrices and vectors.

 ## Motivation